All Ceylon Jamiyyathul Ulama

-Primary Goals

 Sub Divisions

 The ACJU consists of: the Council for Cooperation and Coordination (CCC), Social Service Division, Education, Fatwa Division, Public relations, Hilal (Crescent) division, Research and publishing division, Youth affairs, Women's affairs, Ulama affairs, Division for branch organizing, Maktab, and Islamic economics and finance divisions.

 As part of the Islamic economics and finance division, members also visit funeral houses to observe if assistance is needed to solve any legal issues arising from the death.

 The Maktab project was launched In an environment where the madrasah education system and the remuneration of scholars was in disarray by the ACJU in 2011, with the objective of standardizing the process in all madrasahs enabling students to read the Al Qur'an with Tajweed, learn Islamic etiquettes & the foundations of Islam and gain familiarity of the Qur'anic Arabic Language within a short period of time.
 The curriculum and program structure was developed by Aalims who studied similar systems in India and South Africa, with them providing the knowledge transfer and initial training to get it underway.
 The project is now in place in Masjids around the island with classes currently conducted at three grade levels, which over the next two years will increase to 5.